Mohit-magic64/social-influence-gnn/social-influence-gnn/REPORT.md

 So I pulled it, and reported it separately as a strengthened baseline so the choice stays visible.
 It made no difference at all: 0.6692 against 0.6693.

+**My results were not reproducible at first, and I nearly missed it.**

+Running the same seed twice gave 0.6533 and then 0.6599.
+The cause was ordering: the model was constructed, and therefore randomly initialised, before `torch.manual_seed` was called inside the training function.
+The data split and the dropout masks were seeded.
+The weights were not.

+Seeding before construction fixed it, and every number in this report now reproduces exactly on re-run.
+Both exported checkpoints match their table rows to four decimal places.

+Everything above was regenerated after the fix.
+The regime B result survived it (+0.0056 before, +0.0052 after, still 3/3), but the ablation gaps shrank a lot once the init noise was gone, which is why section 5 no longer claims most of them are meaningful.

 **I found a bug in my own evaluation.**

 Instances get cut at three different observation rounds.
 The oracle baseline was scoring all of them against a single shared cascade snapshot, which silently corrupted two thirds of the rows and made structural diversity look worthless.
 Fixed by tracking the observation round per instance.